Kristina01111000/Drws_site/README.md

 - rethink header buttons on site, put the 3 into one benefits section, talk about 4eyoga in one -> link to youtube channel, then classes
 - With the tabs the way they are they are being given equal footing as the actual classes, which i dont think is what you want, i could be wrong
 - get confirmation on button color

+Look at the youtube channel for links, module 1 and 2 are there Put the four header tabs into a drop down menu titled “Holistic Topics”-working title Switch the tab order

+Scorecard stuff
+Remove the four element score card widget from the scorecard page Make ‘Access the scorecard here’ hot put in an anchor Think about the shorter activities descriptions, make another page for long versions, Pull out one sentence explanations for each link to another page with long versions Put a bullet point for each activity try it

+Score card:
+Remove jan to june on scorecard, then put the change on the master copy of the scorecard Look at it on phone, maximize usefulness on phone
+Move the comments in column b into column a, look at this on the copy first